IRS Debt Negotiation

 Our legal team prepares and submits the necessary forms and financial disclosures to the IRS, ensuring every detail is presented in a way that maximizes your chances of a favorable settlement.

-Recover Over 50% of What You Owe With Our Tax Debt Attorney
+Recover What You Owe With Our Tax Debt Attorneys

-J. David Tax Law specializes in negotiating substantial reductions on your IRS debt, often helping clients recover over 50% of what they owe.
+J. David Tax Law specializes in negotiating substantial reductions on your IRS debt, often helping clients recover a large portion of what they owe.
 We do this by carefully assessing your financial situation and determining eligibility for programs like the Offer in Compromise, which allows you to settle your tax debt for less than the full amount.

 We also explore options like penalty abatement, which can significantly reduce the total amount owed by eliminating unnecessary fees and interest.
 Whether it’s through securing a reduced lump sum settlement or negotiating manageable payment plans, we work tirelessly to ensure you recover a substantial portion of what you owe.